kragen/derctuo/virtual-machine-setup.md

 bloats the .qcow2 file from 1 GB to 2.6 GB, presumably with a RAM image, and takes about 15 seconds, during which time the VM is paused, which is pretty disruptive.
-Reloading from this image is, I think, faster than saving, but it still takes 15 seconds to repaint my screen over this slow internet connection.
+Reloading from this image is, I think, faster than saving (or booting), but it still takes 15 seconds to repaint my screen over this slow internet connection.

 A lazy clone of a disk image (QCOW2 at least) doesn’t share the snapshots of its backing file.

-`qemu-img` reports at one point:

-    $ qemu-img info ubuntu-dev0.qcow2
-    image: ubuntu-dev0.qcow2
-    file format: qcow2
-    virtual size: 32 GiB (34359738368 bytes)
-    disk size: 5.67 GiB
-    cluster_size: 65536
-    backing file: ubuntu-base.qcow2
-    Snapshot list:
-    ID        TAG                 VM SIZE                DATE       VM CLOCK 1         tetris1             1.5 GiB 2020-07-10 16:40:17   00:01:43.207
-    2         ready               1.5 GiB 2020-07-10 16:59:52   00:11:43.959
-    Format specific information:
-        compat: 1.1
-        lazy refcounts: false
-        refcount bits: 16
-        corrupt: false

-So it seems like the VM-state snapshots show up as disk-state snapshots.
-I have deleted them:

-    qemu-img snapshot ubuntu-dev0.qcow2 -d tetris1
-    qemu-img snapshot ubuntu-dev0.qcow2 -d ready

-But this does not reduce the size of the QCOW2 file.
-I thought maybe `qemu-img convert` might solve the problem, but it seems that `qemu-img convert` produces an image without a backing file — so it’s ten gigs.
-I don’t know if maybe there’s a `convert` option to avoid this.
+Presumably I could clone an already-booted virtual machine (with the booted state in a VM snapshot) by `cp foo.qcow2 bar.qcow2`.

 Unknowns to probe/things to try
 -------------------------------